primer/react/src/drafts/SelectPanel2/work-log.md

 ### Implementation notes

-1. [Next for Sid] Improve divider logic in stories (we don't need 2 branches, instead a ConditionalDivider component or a showDividerAtIndex variable)
+1. [Next for Sid] Improve divider logic in stories (we don't need 2 branches, instead a ConditionalDivider component or a showDividerAtIndex variable) (we don't even need it anymore, + also leave a comment in the code to the issue where we decided not to do it)
 1. Is there a way to absorb divider logic, right now it's the application's responsibility
 1. Add controlled state for `open` (use cases: 1. fetch data when opened, 2. nested menus, 3. keep panel open till it's saved: https://github.com/github/primer/issues/2403)
 1. We probably (need to check) should not even render Overlay contents until it's opened